 The analysis conducted by the spreadsheet can shed insight to some interesting things.
 Sprinkled throughout the tabs are calculated items like glide ratio, glide polar, and max predicted service ceiling.
 Exploring the formulas and calculation might yield additional insights as well.

-The simplified flight testing spreadsheet automates much of the data analysis normally required to translate flight test data to usable products that can be placed into the aircraft POH.
+The Simplified Flight Testing Spreadsheet automates much of the data analysis normally required to translate flight test data to usable products that can be placed into the aircraft POH.
 The test profiles are simple to understand, and simple to fly.
-The data is entered into the spreadsheet and analyzed, and then used repeatedly throughout for subsequent products.
+Upon completing the flight, the data is entered into the spreadsheet and analyzed, and then used repeatedly throughout for subsequent products.
 As with any analysis program, results are only as good as the data entered.
 If a particular run of data collection is suspected to be poor, the user can always try again and gather new data that is of a higher quality.
 I hope this spreadsheet allows pilots to approach flight testing in an efficient, methodical manner, and produces useful end products that enhance the pilot operating handbook.
 Give it a try – I think you’ll like it!

 Download the Spreadsheet (Excel)